enoklearn/engineering/modules/clean-code.md

 <details open>
    <summary><b>Code Quality</b></summary><br/>

-   With this topic, you’ll learn why the quality of your code is important and how it affects the safety and reliability of your codebase.
+   With this topic, you'll learn why the quality of your code is important and how it affects the safety and reliability of your codebase.

    #### Learning Outcomes
    * List some of the metrics that might determine the quality of your code
-   * Compare high-quality with low-quality code, what are some advantages of each
+   * Compare high-quality with low-quality code
    * Consider why you should care about the quality of your code
    * Theorize how you might manage technical debt